• About

 Wholesome as well as conditioning for your skin it is advised for treatments developed to deal with dry, weathered, aged, and impaired skin.

-• Sunflower Oil at Mountain Rose
+Organic Sunflower Oil from Mountain Rose

 Tamanu Oil (Calophyllum inophyllum)

-Oil of Tamanu is produced from cold pressed nuts of the Polynesian Tamanu tree.
+Oil of Tamanu is produced from cold-pressed nuts of the Polynesian Tamanu tree.

-This oil will help to recover impaired skin like scarring, stretch-marks, small cuts and abrasions, skin rashes, sores and a lot more.
+This oil will help to recover impaired skin like scarring, stretch-marks, small cuts and abrasions, skin rashes, sores, and a lot more.
 It may be used directly upon your skin or combined in a recipe.

-• Tamanu Oil at Mountain Rose
+Tamanu Oil from Mountain Rose

 Recent reports proposed that Vitamin E oil helps to maintain a healthy heart and arteries.

-• Vitamin E Oil at Mountain Rose
+Vitamin E Oil from Mountain Rose

 Wheat Germ Oil (Triticum vulgare)

 This seriously rich oil is a superb component loaded with natural Vitamin E, A, D, proteins, Lecithin, and also Squalene.
-This great combination also makes it an excellent natural preservative in all your homemade skin care products.
+This great combination also makes it an excellent natural preservative in all your homemade skincare products.

-Wheat germ has long been used for many irritations such as rough, dry and chaffing skin, and is particularly good on mature skin; in fact several professionals already use it quite effectively to help repeal the effects of wrinkles.
+Wheat germ has long been used for many irritations such as rough, dry, and chaffing skin, and is particularly good on mature skin; in fact, several professionals already use it quite effectively to help repeal the effects of wrinkles.

-• Best Wheat Germ Oil at Amazon
+Where To Buy: Wheat Germ Oil from Amazon

 Reply

-Hi Sally,
+• Hi Sally,

 Thanks for the suggestion.
 I just had a quick look and it looks like a great carrier oil!
 I’ll do a bit more research and add it to the list asap.